-The lastname part is to be replaced by your own last name.

-The firstname part is to be replaced by your own first name.
+Your roll-book-name is your lastname, comma, your firstname.
+Lastname means your own last name (family name), and firstname means your own first name (given or personal name), as shown in my grade book.
 This is the name that you asked me to use for you.
 I use that name in my grade book.